-Such measures, which are weighted 10 percent for each category, are designed to drive performance aligned with key safety, environmental, and operational performance objectives with potential to have a significant financial, operational or reputational impact on business.
-For 2022, performance that meets the corresponding target correlates to a performance multiplier of 1.0 times.

-Approved 2022 safety, environment, and operational results

-For 2022, targets for five of the nine performance categories were not achieved resulting in an aggregate score equal to 0.72.
-Following a thorough review, the Board approved performance multipliers for Safety (0.73 times), Environmental (0.48 times), and Operational (0.95 times).
-Such results, in aggregate, represent 30 percent of 2022 scorecard results.
+Each focus area (safety, KAPS, sustainability) carries a 10% weighting and the corresponding performance measures have the potential to significantly impact financial, operational, and reputational aspects of the business.
+For 2023, performance that meets the corresponding targets correlates to a performance multiplier of 1.0 times.
+For 2023, Keyera outperformed the majority of performance targets which resulted in an aggregate score equal to 1.56 times.
+Following a thorough review, the Board approved performance multipliers for safety (1.63 times), KAPS (1.35 times) and sustainability (1.70 times).
+Such results, in aggregate, represent 30 percent of the total 2023 corporate scorecard results.

-2022 company scorecard results
+2023 company scorecard results

-For 2022, approved performance results under our annual company scorecard were as follows:
+For 2023, approved performance results under our annual company scorecard were as follows: